Takahiro Shimotaira

-Takahiro Shimotaira (下平 隆宏, Shimotaira Takahiro) is a Japanese professional football manager and former player who is the manager of club V-Varen Nagasaki.
+Takahiro Shimotaira (下平 隆宏, Shimotaira Takahiro) is a Japanese professional football manager and former player who is the manager of club Kōchi United SC.

 Playing career

 Shimotaira was born in Gonohe, Aomori on December 18, 1971.
 After graduating from high school, he joined Japan Soccer League club Hitachi (later Kashiwa Reysol) in 1990.
 He became a regular player as defensive midfielder from 1991.
 In 1992, the Japan Soccer League folded and the club joined the new Japan Football League.
 In 1995, the club was promoted to J.League Division 1.
 In 1999, the club won the J.League Cup.
 In his eleven seasons with the club he played over 250 games and scored eight goals.

 In May 2001, Shimotaira transferred to FC Tokyo and by September had been appointed captain of the team.

 In 2003, he returned to Kashiwa Reysol.
 After making 33 league appearances across the 2003 and 2004 seasons, Shimotaira retired at the end of the 2004 season aged 32.